 Conrad Miami is located in the heart of Miami, giving guests easy access to all this amazing city has to offer.
 The hotel itself provides a retreat from the busy streets, with its relaxing pool and spa.

-Things to do in Downtown Miami
+Things to do on Downtown Miami holidays

 Discover Spanish Monasteries in Downtown Miami